 - Block Set Gripper Wild Card Submissions

 - Do Grippers Get Weaker Over Time?

 - Vulcan V2 Grippers from David Horne / World of Grip

 - Comparing Vulcan Gripper Strength Ratings to Torsion Spring Gripper Strength Ratings

 This entry was posted on Friday, August 26th, 2011 at 6:07 am and is filed under strength training muscle building workouts, strength training powerlifting, strength training to improve athletic performance, strength training videos diesel tv.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 8 Responses to “Highlights from USA Powerlifting Competition”

 Leave a Reply